 If you are trading inside an entity, the preparation of those forms, ie, Form 1065 or Form 1120S

-As stated above, my billing rate is $175 per hour.
+As stated above, my billing rate is $180 per hour for tax return preparation.

 And, as you can see, the process is not simply running the data through a software package and out pops the correct answer.
 No software package can produce that at this time with the above level of intricacy.